genestack/user-docs/docs-rework/overview/getting-started/getting-started-admin.md

 ## Step 4: Grant or revoke permissions

 From the Users and Permissions view, find the user you want to configure.
 Use the search bar if the list is long.
-Tick or untick the checkboxes for each permission: **Manage organisation**, **Manage groups**, **Set up templates**, **Access all data**, and **Configure facets**.
+Tick or untick the checkboxes for each permission: **Manage organisation**, **Manage groups**, **Set up templates**, **Access all data**, **Configure facets**, and **View Audit Log**.
 Hover over any checkbox to read a brief description of what that permission enables.
 Changes take effect as soon as you toggle the checkbox.

 <figure markdown="span">
 ![Permissions panel](../../assets/user-guide/quick-start/quick-start-images/addpermissions.gif)